osamunoda/dynamicPrint/README.md

 3. Change writing direction( vertical - horizontal ): use right-top corner
 4. Expand spacing: use left-top corner By clicking, the mode is changed.
 Dragging the bottom-right corner, character-spacing is changed.

+-- Caveats --
+1. Chrome Settings:  "Block third-party cookies" must be off/disabled ( because dynamicPrint usess localStorage )
+2. When you use "Data Source Selector( WebViewer widget )" in your own file, make sure that your privilege settings enables fmurlscript.

 DEMO FILE: Customers.fmp12
+How-to-use movies: howto_1.mp4, howto_2.mp4
 In DEMO, postcard means Japanese postcard.

 -------------------------------------------------------------------